-Visit the local fudge shop, General Store, Outdoor Outfitter, Jewelry store, restaurants, and more.
+Walk to local restaurants and shops, like the local fudge shop, General Store, Outdoor Outfitter, Jewelry store, antique stores and more.

 University of North Georgia

-UNG is so close you can hear the military bugle calls in the morning and evening for the Corps of Cadets.
+Walk to all the events at UNG.
+The college is so close you can hear the military bugle calls in the morning and night for the Corps of Cadets.

 Camp Frank D Merrill